Battle of Hamel: Initial barrage

 At 22:30 on the night of 3 July, the British Mark V and Whippet tanks began to move from Fouilloy and Hamelet to their assembly areas half a mile (0.8 km) behind the front lines.
 Guides from the infantry marked out tracks from there to the battalions, which had already sent parties ahead to cut paths through their own wire.
 Early the next morning, at 03:02, the supporting artillery opened up with its usual harassing bombardment.
-Having been conditioned over the past two weeks to expect a gas attack, the German defenders pulled on their gas masks, this "restricted their movement, situational awareness and ability to communicate".
-Masked by the noise of the bombardment, the 60 tanks moved the last half-mile to the front line, while No. 101 Squadron of the British Royal Air Force provided additional cover by dropping three hundred and fifty 25-pound bombs to the east of the Australian front.
+Having been conditioned over the past two weeks to expect a gas attack, the German defenders pulled on their gas masks; this "restricted their movement, situational awareness and ability to communicate".
+Masked by the noise of the bombardment, the 60 tanks moved the last half-mile to the front line, while 101 Squadron of the Royal Air Force provided additional cover by dropping 350 twenty-five lb bombs to the east of the Australian front.
 Each pilot in the squadron flew at least three missions between dusk and dawn.

-The artillery batteries gradually shortened their range until they reached the start line for the creeping barrage.
+The artillery successively shortened the range until they reached the start line for the creeping barrage.
 Then, at 03:10, the main barrage began with flanking smoke screens laid down by the artillery and trench mortars.
 The creeping barrage began 200 yd in front of the attacking troops and continued 600 yd beyond that.
 The infantry rose along the whole line and began following the barrage at a distance of 75 yd.
 Although the barrage was mostly accurate, some rounds fell short at the junction of the 4th and 11th Brigades, virtually wiping out one American squad and one platoon of the 43rd Battalion.
 Further to the south, a dozen men of the 15th Battalion were killed and 30 wounded in a similar incident.